Cameronsplaze/AWS-ContainerManager/Examples/README-v2.md

 These are config options when you deploy, for a single leaf.
 (The file's name becomes the sub-domain for the stack, so one file for one stack.
 I.e `Minecraft.java.example.yaml` -> `minecraft.java.example.my-domain.com`).
 See any `*.example.yaml` in this directory for examples.
 (If you need to override the domain name to something new when deploying, use the `container_id=` key.
 See the [CDK Deploy Command](TODO LINK THIS WHEN IT EXISTS) section for more details.)

+The code that actually parses these options is in [config_loader.py](/ContainerManager/utils/config_loader.py).

-If you need to jump to '[Config File Options](#config-file-options)'.
+Click here to jump to '[Config File Options](#config-file-options)'.
 It's the last section, since it's the longest.

 ## Gotchas when Writing Configs